Information for Parents

 With preparation, gentle routines, and support from both educators and parents, starting nursery or childminders can be a joyful adventure.
 Your child will soon flourish in a world of new friends, exciting play, and learning experiences, and you’ll have the reassurance that they are in caring, highly knowledgeable hands.

-How to Support Your Child's Emotional Well-Being at Home; Practical and Playful Thps For Parents
+How to Support Your Child's Emotional Well-Being at Home; Practical and Playful Tips For Parents

 Supporting your child’s emotional well-being is one of the best investments you can make as a parent.
 Children under 12 are still learning to understand their emotions, shaping confidence, resilience, and relationships.
 A supportive, playful environment fosters emotional intelligence, reduces stress, and helps children grow into happy, well-adjusted individuals.